MaxCL/synch/README.md

 To go over the whole spectrum of parameters, I used:

 * AWS EC2 - Mainly on spot

 https://aws.amazon.com/ec2/?nc1=h_ls&ec2-whats-new.sort-by=item.additionalFields.postDateTime&ec2-whats-new.sort-order=desc

-* StarCluster - To manage the Cluster. http://star.mit.edu/cluster/
+* StarCluster - To manage the Cluster.

+http://star.mit.edu/cluster/

 To compile and run it, use:

-    Generate the initial conditions with _$./ic.sh_
+    Generate the initial conditions with $./ic.sh
-    Compile the main file with _$./synch.sh_
+    Compile the main file with $./synch.sh
-    Run the simulation _$./synch alpha epsilon gamma_
+    Run the simulation $./synch alpha epsilon gamma

-    **Be careful: There is an inequality between epsilon and gamma.
-For details see the article.**

 The output files will have data for both orbits after 10E4 time steps transient.
 The files contain the time stamp, the orbits and two additional columns:

 * time x1 x2 x3 ... xN average deviation

 Any question or comment, contact me at mecontrl@gmx.de